The *chase sapphire preferred* just rolled out the biggest, limited-time offer we've ever seen: bonus_miles_full

 Just because you've been a longtime Chase Sapphire cardholder doesn't mean you're out of the running for this big bonus.
 It just depends on timing.

-Chase previously had a 48-month rule (four full years) for Sapphire bonus eligibility: If you earned a bonus on either the Sapphire Preferred or Reserve in the prior 48 months, you weren't eligible.
-That's no longer in the terms—replaced with vague, new “lifetime” language—but it appears this isn't a hard and fast rule (at least not yet).
+Chase previously had a 48-month rule (four full years) for Sapphire bonus eligibility: If you earned a bonus on either the Sapphire Preferred or Reserve in the prior 48 months, you weren't eligible … but that's no longer in the terms.

-This means if you recently downgraded (or closed) your Sapphire Card to one of the no-annual-fee Chase Freedom cards, you could still be eligible … even if it's been less than 48 months since you last earned a bonus.
-In fact, we've seen reports of Sapphire cardholders downgrading (or closing) their Sapphire cards within the past week and still getting approved for both the Sapphire Reserve and Sapphire Preferred.
+This means if you recently downgraded (or closed) your Sapphire Preferred Card to one of the no-annual-fee Chase Freedom cards, you could still be eligible – even if it's been less than 48 months since you last earned a bonus.

 Chase freedom credit cards

-If you're thinking of doing this, downgrading to a Freedom card instead of canceling your current card outright is probably the best move.
+If you're considering this, downgrading to a Freedom card rather than canceling your current card outright is probably the best move.
 If you close a Sapphire card with a balance of Chase Ultimate Rewards points, they will be forfeited.
 Downgrading keeps them intact.
-Once you open a new Chase Sapphire card, you can then transfer those points back to your new Chase Sapphire card.
+Once you open a new Chase Sapphire card, you can transfer those points back and move them to airline and hotel partners or redeem through Chase Travel℠.

 The Chase 5/24 Rule